pourmand1376/obsidian-custom-font/README.md

 - Applies chosen font globally to your entire vault.
 - Tested with a wide range of fonts for full compatibility.
 - Custom CSS Style Support: You can apply the font to anywhere you want!
+- Ability to set custom font on specific pages (See [#7](https://github.com/pourmand1376/obsidian-custom-font/issues/7))

 ## Issues and Pull-Requests